orbis-dei/orbis-dei.github.io/content/tags/augsburg/_index.md

 title: "Diocese of Augsburg"
 ---

+*A collection of sites associated with this topic.*

+#### Background

-Diocese of Augsburg (Bistum Augsburg), the largest diocese in Germany.
+Catholic places of interest in the Diocese of Augsburg, the largest in Germany